danReynolds/Personal-Site/_posts/2020-11-28-Redux-To-Apollo-Accessing-Data.md

 When the query comes back successfully, our component re-renders and receives the data from Apollo.
 We still have a couple open questions:

-1. How does Apollo trigger a re-render of the component when the query completed?
+1. How does Apollo trigger a re-render of the component when the query completes?
-2. Will the `useQuery` hook read data from the cache every time the component re-renders from prop or state changes?
+2. Will the `useQuery` hook re-read data from the cache every time the component re-renders from prop or state changes?
 3. What happens if another query somewhere else in the app is executed?
 Will our component re-render?
 What if it affected the data we care about?

 To answer these questions, we need to explore the Apollo client implementation.
 Here's a basic diagram of the modules of the Apollo client involved in getting a component it's data: